KiwiSaver, How a Dollar Saved is More than a Dollar Earned

 $1,000 is given each year if the house is an existing or older home.
 However, this contribution is doubled if the grant is for a new home (i.e. the plans for one or the land.)

-Retirement: If you used your KiwiSaver for a retirement fund, you are not able to collect the money until you get New Zealand Superannuation (NZ Super) which is only available after you reach the age of 65 years.
+Retirement: If KiwiSaver is for a retirement fund, you are able to access your funds when you reach the age of 65 years.
 The purpose of your KiwiSaver account being used for your retirement is so you can have a little bit more to live on each week.
 The NZ Super may not be enough to live on comfortably, so planning for your future with a retirement fund is something every New Zealander should do.
 Being unsure of how much money you may have to retire on, is why selecting the appropriate account type is so important.
 If you are planning on saving for a long time, then a growth fund would be recommended.
 Sorted has a couple of great tools (Sorted Fund Finder and Sorted KiwiSaver Calculator) that you can use to help work out what you may need to retire comfortably.

 What is the Risk?